 Lewis & Clark College adheres to a nondiscriminatory policy with respect to employment, enrollment, and program.
-Lewis & Clark does not discriminate on the basis of race, color, creed, religion, sex, national origin, age, handicap or disability, sexual orientation, or marital status and has a firm commitment to promote the letter and spirit of all equal opportunity and civil rights laws, including Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, Title VII of the Civil Rights Act of 1964, the Age Discrimination Act, the Americans with Disabilities Act of 1990, and their implementing regulations.
+Lewis & Clark does not discriminate on the basis of actual or perceived race, color, sex, religion, age, marital status, national origin, the presence of any physical or sensory disability, veteran status, sexual orientation, gender identity, or gender expression and has a firm commitment to promote the letter and spirit of all equal opportunity and civil rights laws, including Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, Title VII of the Civil Rights Act of 1964, the Age Discrimination Act, the Americans with Disabilities Act of 1990, and their implementing regulations.

-Questions or complaints regarding Lewis & Clark's equal opportunity policies and practices may be directed to Jane Monnig Atkinson, vice president and provost, at 503-768-7200.
-Complaints of discrimination or harassment by faculty or staff may be directed to the contact persons for discrimination and harassment complaints, the appropriate dean, or the assistant vice president of human resources, in accordance with the Discrimination and Harassment Complaint Procedure at www.lclark.edu/dept/hrpolicy/comp-proced.html.
+Questions or complaints regarding Lewis & Clark's equal opportunity policies and practices may be directed to the vice president and provost at 503-768-7200.
+Complaints of discrimination or harassment by faculty or staff may be directed to the associate vice president and director of human resources or Lewis & Clark's ombudsperson, in accordance with the Discrimination and Harassment Complaint Procedure posted at go.lclark.edu/discrimination_and_harassment.

-Disability-related reasonable accommodation requests for academic or residence living matters may be directed to Dale Holloway, coordinator of student support services, at 503-768-7191.
-Questions about the Americans With Disabilities Act or reasonable accommodation requests by faculty or staff may be directed to David Ellis, vice president, secretary, and general counsel for Lewis & Clark, at 503-768-7691.
+Disability-related reasonable accommodation requests for academic or residence living matters may be directed to the director of student support services at 503-768-7156 or access@lclark.edu.
+Questions about the Americans With Disabilities Act may be directed to the associate vice president and director of human resources at 503-768-6239.

 The security of all members of the campus community is of vital concern to Lewis & Clark College.
-Information about safety advice, the enforcement authority of the Office of Campus Safety, policies concerning the reporting of any crimes that may occur on campus, and crime statistics for the most recent three-year period may be requested from the Office of Campus Safety by calling 503-768-7855 or by visiting www.lclark.edu/dept/safety.
+Information about safety, the enforcement authority of the Office of Campus Safety, policies concerning the reporting of any crimes that may occur on campus, and crime statistics for the most recent three-year period may be requested from the Office of Campus Safety by calling 503-768-7855 or visiting www.lclark.edu/about/campus_safety.